Opinion | Build Back Better is ‘dead,’ says Manchin. He’s not the only one to blame.

 It doesn’t matter that Build Back Better is unlikely to have much substantial impact on inflation, particularly because it’s paid for; Manchin’s (misguided) belief otherwise is carrying the day.

 The end result is an upside-down set of budgetary priorities.
 In good news, some components of the American Rescue Plan still look like money well spent.
 But to provide some scale for the mistakes: Democrats frittered away more than $400 billion on those deficit-financed, poorly targeted, third-round stimulus checks.
-Now, they can’t convince their own caucus to spend a quarter of that amount, $110 billion, on universal pre-K — even if the long-desired program is paid for and likely to have much bigger bang for the buck than those one-off stimulus payments.
+Now, they can’t persuade their own caucus to spend a quarter of that amount, $110 billion, on universal pre-K — even if the long-desired program is paid for and likely to have much bigger bang for the buck than those one-off stimulus payments.

 Maybe Build Back Better will yet be resuscitated, perhaps with different branding and more limited aims.
 But if not, the answer to the question “Who killed the best parts of the Biden economic agenda?” will be, at least in part, “the other parts of the Biden economic agenda.”